LIMITED ENROLLMENT ON CAMPUS ONLY

-A limited number of students are enrolled in August and January for courses on campus.
+A limited number of students are enrolled in August for courses on campus.
 Courses offered online begin every three to five weeks and are not subject to limited enrollment.

 Students who complete the degree plan requirements receive a Program Certificate or Associate in Applied Science degree.

 A $100 deposit, required upon acceptance into the program, is applied toward tuition.
 Fee is non-refundable if you decide not to attend BSC.

 A career in process technology provides excellent pay and employability.
 Strong job demand is expected nationwide for years to come.
 Graduates are prepared to work in the petrochemical field including refineries, ethanol plants, gasification, natural gas processing and others.
 Employers look for operators who pay attention to details, have good computer skills, can identify problems and offer solutions.
 Graduates also find work in related industries such as pipeline transportation, petroleum and chemical products, mining and utilities.